ploomber/ploomber/doc/api/spec.rst

 ``tasks[*].product_client``
 ***************************

-Product client to use (where to save product's metadata to support incremental builds).
-Only required if you want to enable incremental builds with SQL products.

-Can be a string or a dictionary (same as ``tasks[*].client``).
+Product client to use (to save product's metadata).
+Only required if you want to enable incremental builds (:ref:`incremental-builds`) with SQL products.
+It can be a string or a dictionary (same as ``tasks[*].client``).

 More information on product clients: :doc:`../user-guide/faq_index`.

 Parametrizing with ``env.yaml``
 -------------------------------

-In some situations, it's useful to parametrize a pipeline, for example, you could run your pipeline with a sample of the data as a quick smoke test and make sure it runs before running it with the whole dataset, which could take several hours to finish.
+In some situations, it's useful to parametrize a pipeline.
+For example, you could run your pipeline with a sample of the data as a quick smoke test and make sure it runs before running it with the whole dataset, which could take several hours to finish.